SakibSaikia/SakibSaikia.github.io/_posts/2017-07-06-Matrix-Operations-In-Shaders.markdown

 published:	true
 ---

-This post is about vector matrix transforms in shaders, and how they are treated by today's GPUs.
+This post is about vector matrix operations in shaders, and how they are treated by today's GPUs.
 This seems like a pretty mundane topic of discussion, but there are a few things which seemed interesting to bring up.

 ### Matrix Storage
 There are two canonical ways to represent a matrix(2-dimensional entity) in memory(which is 1-dimensional) - **Row Major** and **Column Major**.
 For a matrix